jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 You need a sufficiently large model to be able to learn from all this data, which is why GPT-3 is **175 billion parameters** and probably cost between [$1m-10m in compute cost to train](https://twitter.com/eturner303/status/1266264358771757057).[^modelsize]

-This self-supervised training step is called **pre-training** since we can reuse the "pre-trained" models weights to further train the model on downstream tasks, such as classifying if a tweet is toxic or not.
+This self-supervised training step is called **pre-training**, since we can reuse the "pre-trained" models weights to further train the model on downstream tasks, such as classifying if a tweet is toxic or not.

-Training the model on a downstream tasks is called **fine-tuning**, since the model weights have already been pre-trained to understand language, it's just being fine-tuned to the specific task at hand.
+Training the model on downstream tasks is called **fine-tuning**, since the model weights have already been pre-trained to understand language, it's just being fine-tuned to the specific task at hand.

 The "pre-training on a general task + fine-tuning on a specific task" strategy is called [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).